0xkns/404heartbreak-f1tenth/trial algorithms/README.md

 The Levine Method in autonomous racing refers to a strategy that optimizes the vehicle's trajectory for minimum lap time while considering vehicle dynamics constraints.
 This method uses a blend of optimal control theory and nonlinear optimization to compute the racing line (trajectory) that balances speed, safety, and physical limits.
 Levin uses the **Cost System** method which could be good but is rather jaggery and uneven, as it can have various fluctuations.

 ## Wall Tracing

+Wall following is a method used in robotics and autonomous vehicles to navigate by staying a consistent distance from a wall or obstacle.
+The robot or vehicle uses sensors, such as LiDAR, ultrasonic, or infrared sensors, to detect the position of the wall and adjust its movement to follow it.